View Loriann DeNuccio's Obituary on projo.com and share memories

 DeNUCCIO, LORIANN

 July 15, 2019 Beloved daughter of Louis DeNuccio and the late Margaret (DiMuccio) DeNuccio.
 Loving stepdaughter of Janis M. (Pezzullo) DeNuccio.
-Loving sister of David J. DeNuccio and the late Louis M. DeNuccio.
-She is also survived by nieces and nephews.
+Loving sister of David J. DeNuccio and the late Louis M. DeNuccio; stepsister of Kim Sylvestre and Tammy Bagdanovich .
+She is also survived by her loving grandmother Margaret DiMuccio.
+Loriann was the girlfriend of David Acosta.
+She also leaves behind aunts, uncles, nieces and nephews.

 Christian burial at 11am at St. Mary Church Cranston St, Cranston.
 Visiting hours Thursday 4-7pm.
 Full obituary and condolences, visit TheQuinnFuneralHome.com